Connect with us

 Buying A Brand-New Car & Owning It For 10 Years

-If you intend to buy and own a car for ten years before deregistering it, the scrap value of the car at year 10 will be 50% of your Additional Registration Fee (ARF).
+If you intend to buy and own a car for 10 years before deregistering it, the car’s scrap value at Year 10 will be 50% of your Additional Registration Fee (ARF) or $60,000 (whichever is lower).
 This is also known as your Preferential Additional Registration Fee (PARF) rebate.

 You also receive the COE rebate, but since you are deregistering after ten years, there is no CEO value left.